 The open-air market brims with fresh fruits and vegetables, all locally grown, plus more foodstuffs brought in from Mexico.
-Eight local bananas go for BZ$1 (50 U.S. cents), oranges, six for a BZ$1.
-During lobster season and I pay just BZ$25 (US$12.50) per pound for lobster tails.
+For BZ$1 (or 50 U.S. cents), you can get eight local bananas or six oranges.
+During lobster season I pay just BZ$25 (US$12.50) per pound of lobster tails.

 From just across the border in Mexico, you can get button and portobello mushrooms, strawberries, asparagus, Brussel sprouts, plus much more.
-Unless you pick fruit that is not ripe on purpose, most everything is ready to eat.
+Everything is ripe and ready to eat.

-Every so once in a while, I go back to the States to see my girlfriend, and fruits, other than apples and peaches and such, which are grown there, has no taste, whereas in Belize you’re spoiled for choice with all the fresh, delicious fruits and vegetables here.
+Every so once in a while, I go back to the States to see my girlfriend.
+When I’m there, I find that non-locally grown fruits have no taste.
+In Belize, you’re spoiled for choice with all the fresh, exotic fruits and vegetables grown here.

 Lots of businesses are upgrading and becoming more gringo-friendly.
-Almost all grocery stores are run by people of Far East Asian descent.
-Six years ago, you seldom heard a “thank you” when you bought; it’s commonplace today.
+Almost all grocery stores are run by people of East Asian descent.
+Six years ago, you seldom heard a “thank you” when you bought; today, it’s commonplace.

 Now, besides the post office, several shippers bring packages to Belize, a process that takes about a month.
-My preferred shipper has packages sent to an L.A. address, then pack it in a container that, once full, it’s sent here.
+My preferred shipper has packages sent to a Los Angeles address.
+These are packed into a container, which is forwarded here when full.

 I can get anything I want or need either locally or through U.S. delivery.
 Just 12 miles away in Chetumal, Mexico, there are many U.S. stores.
 I am on the computer a lot, and the internet is plenty good.
-I don’t watch despite it being available.
+I don’t watch TV but it’s widely available, too.

 A View Like You’ve Never Seen Before…

-Back when I lived in the States, my family moved to the Colorado mountains, the first three years, we were just existing.
-It wasn’t until the fourth year that we really did enjoy living there… We were missing the beauty and grandness of the mountains our first three years there.
+Back when I lived in the States, my family moved to the Colorado mountains.
+Our first three years there, we were just existing.
+It wasn’t until the fourth year that we really started to enjoy ourselves… Somehow, we failed to notice the beauty and grandness of the mountains our first three years there.

 Now that I’m in Corozal Bay, I don’t take where I live for granted.
 Corozal Bay is breathtaking and changes day by day.
-Seeing locals and visitors alike taking advantage of the bay is wonderful.
+Seeing locals and visitors alike enjoying themselves in the bay is wonderful.

-My home is just off the main road that goes to the village of Sarteneja by the Caribbean coast… The talk is that the Taiwanese government bought thousands of acres of land out toward the coast and in several months will start building a paved road with bridges in conjunction with the Belize government.
+My home is just off the main road that goes to the village of Sarteneja by the Caribbean coast… Word on the street is that the Taiwanese government bought thousands of acres of land out toward the coast and in several months will start building a paved road with bridges in conjunction with the Belize government.
 Belize has a lot of interaction with foreign governments.

-It’s easy to develop both gringo and Belizean friends.
-Walking down the street, the locals will say good morning before I can.
+It’s easy to make both gringo and Belizean friends in Corozal.
+Walking down the street, the locals say good morning faster than I can.
 When a car is stuck or breaks down, Belizeans show up eager to help.
 You’ll hear about how dangerous it’s in Belize… That’s not my reality in Corozal.
 Most crime that happens takes place in select circles of Belize City.

 The Hammock Life

-You may have heard of the Qualified Retired Persons program of Belize.
-Still good program, but the government keeps putting more user restrictions, so I wanted to be a full-time resident and citizen.
+You may have heard of Belize’s Qualified Retired Persons program.
+It’s still a good program, but the government keeps adding more user restrictions to it, so I opted to be a full-time resident and citizen instead.

 With residency under my belt, in just over a year, I can file for citizenship.
-QRP has some good short term benefits, but technically, you’re always going to be a visitor under that program.
+QRP has some good short-term benefits, but technically, you’re always going to be a visitor under that program.
 I’m here for the long haul…